NinoRisteski/tinypilot/README.md

 # tinypilot
 ![TinyPilot Main Interface](assets/main-tinypilot.png)

-Local app that helps you learn Tinygrad and updates you on the bounties
+Local app that helps you learn [TinyGrad](https://github.com/tinygrad/tinygrad) and updates you on the bounties!

 ## Setup